Kennisland/diligentsearch.eu/app/readme-config.md

 	a2enmod headers

+Enable the rewrite engine, to access pretty URL

+	a2enmod rewrite

 Enable this new apache2 configuration with the following commands

 	a2ensite 001-diligentsearch.conf

 	service apache2 reload

 Set the serverName used as a valid IP address